Trotskyism: Definition

 On the political spectrum of Marxism, Trotskyists are usually considered to be on the left.
 In the 1920s, they called themselves the Left Opposition, although today's left communism is distinct and usually non-Bolshevik.
 The terminological disagreement can be confusing because different versions of a left-right political spectrum are used.
 Anti-revisionists consider themselves the ultimate leftists on a spectrum from communism on the left to imperialist capitalism on the right.
 However, given that Stalinism is often labelled rightist within the communist spectrum and left communism leftist, anti-revisionists' idea of the left is very different from that of left communism.
 Despite being Bolshevik-Leninist comrades during the Russian Revolution and Russian Civil War, Trotsky and Stalin became enemies in the 1920s and, after that, opposed the legitimacy of each other's forms of Leninism.
 Trotsky was highly critical of the Stalinist USSR for suppressing democracy and the lack of adequate economic planning.

+Overall, Trotsky and the Left-United Opposition factions advocated for rapid industrialization, voluntary collectivisation of agriculture, and the expansion of a worker's democracy.

 Theory

-In 1905, Trotsky formulated his theory of permanent revolution, which later became a defining characteristic of Trotskyism.
 Until 1905, some revolutionaries claimed that Marx's theory of history posited that only a revolution in a European capitalist society would lead to a socialist one.
 According to this position, a socialist revolution could not occur in a backward, feudal country such as early 20th-century Russia when it had such a small and almost powerless capitalist class.
+In 1905, Trotsky formulated his theory of permanent revolution, which later became a defining characteristic of Trotskyism.

-The theory of permanent revolution addressed how such feudal regimes were to be overthrown and how socialism could be established given the lack of economic prerequisites.
+The theory of permanent revolution addressed how such feudal regimes were to be overthrown and how socialism could establish itself, given the lack of economic prerequisites.
 Trotsky argued that only the working class could overthrow feudalism and win the peasantry's support in Russia.
 Furthermore, he argued that the Russian working class would not stop there.
-They would win their revolution against the weak capitalist class, establish a workers' state in Russia and appeal to the working class in the advanced capitalist countries worldwide.
+They would win their revolution against the weak capitalist class, establish a workers' state in Russia, and appeal to the working class in the advanced capitalist countries worldwide.
 As a result, the global working class would come to Russia's aid, and socialism could develop worldwide.

+According to political scientist Baruch Knei-Paz, Trotsky’s theory of “permanent revolution” was grossly misrepresented by Stalin as defeatist and adventurist during the succession struggle, when in fact Trotsky encouraged revolutions in Europe but was not at any time proposing “reckless confrontations” with the capitalist world.